What is Concept Art?

 Some things to focus on learning would be the human form, animal forms, architectural design, color palettes and the moods they convey, and light and shadow and how it can affect the mood of a scene.
 It is important to understand the distinction between different concepting tools (i.e. Photoshop, Zbrush), even if you don’t use all of them.
 Some game companies, for example, do much of their ideation for characters in Zbrush because it is fast and precise and very easy to make changes based on the supervisor's feedback.

 Cinematics Concept Art from Starcraft 2: Wings of Liberty, by CG Spectrum mentor Brian Huang

 Only share your best work in your portfolio.
 This can’t be stressed enough.
 If you only have two pieces that you are truly confident in, keep your portfolio confined to those two pieces.
 A potential employer may ask for more work, so keep in mind that you may have to show them the next best piece.

 Network as much as possible.
 There are plenty of meetups that happen around the world every week, if not every day.
 These meetups may be in person or online, and sometimes include guest speakers from the industry that will take your questions after they give a seminar.
 Get comfortable with self-promotion and putting yourself out there!

 Regulos, Rift Concept Art, by CG Spectrum Mentor Tyler James

 According to Glassdoor, the average Concept Artist salary is $69,399/yr.
 Other sources offer a range between $32,000/yr. to $90,000/yr. depending on experience and location.

-- Practice with our free concept art tutorials
+- Practice your skills with our free concept art tutorials

 Want to create stunning concept art for film and games?
 Enroll in digital art school!